As per a study by Gartner, 70% of Global 2000 companies use gamification in their processes.

 Engagement and motivation increase

 If you would remember, as a kid, when you played games, some of them were so engaging that you did not really wish to leave it.
 Moreover, when you are playing well, it further motivates you to play more.
 Similarly, this is how it works at the workplace as well.
-When the processes and activities are gamified, the engagement and motivation level increases in people.
+When the gamification of processes and activities, the engagement and motivation level increases in people.

 Adoption rate improves